UoB-COMSM0166/2025-group-20/README.md

 <h3>Statistical Analysis</h3>

-While the data visually and confidently determined that the quantitative tests executed indicated a significant workload increase, we adopted the Wilcoxon Signed Rank Test to test if there was a significant difference between the easy and hard modes:
+While the data visually and confidently determined that the quantitative tests executed indicated a significant workload increase, we adopted the Wilcoxon Signed Rank Test to test if there was a significant difference between the Ninja and Samurai modes:
 - Wilcoxon result (where n = 10, a = 0.05):
   - A value of 8 or less to quantify a significant difference.
   - W = 0 (0 < 8).
   - An *extremely* significant difference.
-These findings suggest that the added difficulty in Hard mode effectively challenged the player without overwhelming them physically or pacing-wise.
+These findings suggest that the added difficulty in Samurai mode effectively challenged the player without overwhelming them physically or pacing-wise.

 ## Process
 Our team worked together successfully, due to a combination of software development techniques and team-building exercises.
 Effective communication was a top priority, as it enabled us to allocate tasks and track progress throughout the process.